The University of Massachusetts Amherst is a sustainability leader serving as a model for communities across the country.

 - UMass Amherst is rated a STARS Gold University for the fifth consecutive time by the Association for the Advancement of Sustainability in Higher Education (AASHE).
 The 2020 v2.2 report score is a 76.93 up from a 75.77 in 2018 and placing UMass Amherst #7 in the U.S. among peer institutions (public doctorate granting institutions with 20,000+ FTE enrollment (as of May 29, 2020).

 - Established in 2017, the School of Earth & Sustainability, students work alongside world-class faculty to investigate defining environmental and social questions of our time.
 At UMass Amherst, students learn about sustainability theory and practice through 300 courses, 20 undergraduate majors, 15 graduate programs, co-curricular activities, and undergraduate research experiences focused on sustainability.

-Our campus is a sustainable community for food, energy, waste, and social equity.
+Our campus is a sustainable community for food, energy, transportation, waste, and social equity.
 We live sustainably!

 - UMass Amherst maintains five demonstration permaculture gardens and we are committed to expanding our local, sustainable food sourcing beyond current spending of over $3 million a year.